Trump slams Putin and Assad after suspected chemical attack

 Underground weapons factory?

-The Syrian military took CNN to what it claimed was an underground weapons factory belonging to rebels in Eastern Ghouta.
+The Syrian regime has long accused rebel groups of launching chemical attacks in the country, and last week the Syrian military took CNN to what it claimed was an underground weapons factory belonging to rebels in Eastern Ghouta.
 Inside they showed off chemicals, fuses and mortar casings they said were used by rebels to manufacture weapons.

 Government officials also showed CNN a handwritten manual detailing instructions for how to build incendiary weapons, including white phosphorus munitions, amongst other things.
 Officials say the manual was left behind by the rebels.